 Smog Check and Car Inspection in Texas

-In Texas, you must submit your vehicle to a safety inspection and emissions testing within 30 days of moving to the state.
-Established residents will need to renew your inspection upon registration renewal.
-Safety inspections are mandatory for all vehicles, while emissions tests are required in certain counties only.
+In Texas, you must submit your vehicle to a emission testing within 30 days of moving to the state if the test is required in your county.
+Established residents will need to renew your inspection upon registration.
 Brand new vehicles are also exempt from smog checks.

-Continue reading for more information about Texas safety inspections and the Inspection and Maintenance (I/M) Program, including which residents and vehicles require them, applicable fees, and what to do after your vehicle passes or fails an inspection.
+Continue reading for more information about Texas Inspection and Maintenance (I/M) Program, including which residents and vehicles require them, applicable fees, and what to do after your vehicle passes or fails an inspection.

 New Texas Residents

-You must register your vehicle within 30 days of moving to Texas, and both vehicle safety inspections and emissions tests are required before you can register.
+You must register your vehicle within 30 days of moving to Texas, emissions tests are required before you can register.

 Texas does not recognize out-of-state inspections.